Charaxes ameliae: Description

-than in the on the underside of the hindwing the light median band is broader and more distinct.
+than on the underside of the hindwing the light median band is broader and more distinct.
 The tail at vein 2 is short in both sexes, much shorter than the one at vein 4.
 This magnificent species occurs every where in the West African forest-region and is distributed to Aruwimi and to Nyassaland.

 In 1900, a full description was given by Walter Rothschild and Karl Jordan in Novitates Zoologicae.
 See volume 7:287-524 pages 391-394 (for terms see volume 5:545-601).

 Biology

 The habitat consists of Afrotropical forests and Brachystegia woodland (Miombo).

 The larvae feed on Brachystegia spiciformis, Julbernardia globiflora, Albizia adianthifolia and Baikiaea insignis.